Sqon/sqon/README.md

 The `FilterSubscriber` will filter paths that are set in the Sqon.

-The subscriber is capable of filtering paths by their name (e.g. "script.php" in "/path/to/script.php") and by regular expression (e.g. "/tests/" will exclude "/path/test/example").
-There are two important things to remember about how these rules can be used:
+The filter subscriber supports matching paths by the name (e.g. "example" in "/path/to/example"), exact path (e.g. "path/to/script.php"), and by regular expression (e.g. "/example/" matches the path "/some/example/path").
+These matches can be used to exclude or include files in the Sqon.

+There are two important things to remember when defining rules:

-1. The "exclude" filters will always exclude anything that matches.
+- An "exclude" will always exclude.
-2. The "include" filters will only include things that match.
+- An "include" acts as a whitelist.

 ```php
 use Sqon\Event\Subscriber\FilterSubscriber;